aldryn/aldryn-docs/docs/how-to/working_locally.rst

 .. note:: **What on earth is Git?**

-    If you've never used Git, or hadn't even had to install it before you read the :ref:`local_development_installation` section, don't worry, you don't need to know much about it.
+    If you've never used Git, or hadn't even had to install it before you read the :ref:`local_dev_install_configure` section, don't worry, you don't need to know much about it.
 All you need to know are some very basic commands to use it.

     If you do know Git, the following will be very familiar.